reasn/autonomous-startups/README.md

 # Elegant swarm: autonomous startups

 ---
-Here's why I'm convinced that soon, AI agents will run SaaS startups end2end—faster and at a fraction of the cost.
+Soon, AI agents will run SaaS startups end2end—faster and at a fraction of the cost.
 I'm currently assembling the team to make this happen.
 If you have strategic and operational GTM experience, write [me@alexthiel.de](mailto:me@alexthiel.de).

 # I. Context

 ### A planet of blue oceans
 A small B2B SaaS that used to cost $100k to build now can launch for <$10k.
 Cheap operations and software fundamentally shift the ratio of lift/labour/cost to revenue potential, i.e. there's an abundance of business cases formerly not worth the effort, which are now easily profitable.
 It's not yet clear who will build them, and how.

-➡ In the next couple of years, markets will be flooded with new, affordable, and useful software
+➡ Markets will be flooded with new, affordable, and useful software.

-### Risk and opportunity
+### Defensibility is disappearing
-With the accelerating speed of AI development, for every SaaS business, there's a growing risk that its model will be undermined by technological advances.
+With the AI acceleration, SaaS businesses increasingly risk their models to be undermined by technological advances.
-To stay competitive, organizations must build out two core capabilities in lockstep with the advancement of AI:
-* Automation across all departments
-* Deep adjustability of company strategy
+Deep automation and adjustability of company strategy reduce but don't mitigate those risks

-➡ Building and maintaining these capabilities in a growing human organization is difficult and expensive.
+➡ Long-term big SaaS plays are increasingly risky.

 ---

-### Preparedness for exponential outcomes is hard
+### SaaS startups are becoming a commodity
-1. Defensibility is becoming harder to predict
+1. Defensibility is disappearing
-2. There's a bounty of available profitable business cases
+2. Available profitable small SaaS cases are abundant
-3. The opportunity costs of getting this race for abstraction/automation wrong, are huge.
-4. Autonomous startups are the endpoint of accelerating automation.

-🎯 Autonomous startups are the disruptor, not the disrupted.
+3. A startup with higher degree of automation will always be the disruptor.
+4. The endpoint is autonomous startups.

 ---